 Tarmac is also often cheaper then many other driveway surfacing options, so whichever type of installation you choose (fresh or overlay), it will more than likely cost you less than other alternatives such as paving, concrete, gravel or cement.

-But just how much does it cost to tarmac a driveway in 2018?
+But just how much does it cost to tarmac a driveway?

 Well, this really depends on what you have done, for example, you have the option for a completely fresh installation as well as the option to cover the existing surface (known as an overlay – more on that later)